mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

     </dsql_operation>
 ```

 If we were to change the distribution of all tables to be **HASH** distributed on the item_sk in each table before running our statement we will continue to improve our results.
-We can use the below Sql to make these changes, the proc to perform this change is at the end of the post and in my [Synapse Utilities GitHub Repo]()
+We can use the below stored procedure to easily make these changes, the procedure can be found in my [AzureSynapseUtilities Repo](https://github.com/mwc360/AzureSynapseUtilities/blob/main/SynapseDedicatedScripts/AlterTableDistribution.sql)
 ```sql
 EXEC dbo.AlterTableDistribution 'tpcds', 'item', 'HASH(i_item_sk)'
 EXEC dbo.AlterTableDistribution 'tpcds', 'inventory', 'HASH(inv_item_sk)'